apban2589/Predicting-Loan-Repayment/README.md

     delinq.2yrs: The number of times the borrower had been 30+ days past due on a payment in the past 2 years. pub.rec: The borrower's number of derogatory public records (bankruptcy filings, tax liens, or judgments).

-*This dataset was picked up from a amchine learning course ANALYTICS EDGE but the code and approach is all mine.
+*This dataset was picked up from a machine learning course ANALYTICS EDGE but the code and approach is all mine.